scop/bash-completion/README.md

    bash-completion is 2.12 or higher, the completion script can actually be installed to `$PREFIX/share/bash-completion/completions/` under the same installation prefix as the target program installed under `$PREFIX/bin/` or `$PREFIX/sbin/`.
-For the detailed search order, see also "Q. What is the search order for the completion file of each target command?" below.
+For the detailed search order, see also Q10 below.

    Example for `Makefile.am`: